Skip to content

 Tuk-Tuk and Vehicle Tours

-Vintage sidecar tours offer a more stylish alternative to tuk-tuks.
-Companies like Sidecar Touring use restored vintage motorcycles with sidecars to explore the city, combining transport with a retro-cool experience.
-These are pricier (€80–120 for 2 hours) but memorable.
-GoCar offers GPS-guided self-drive tours in small yellow vehicles — fun and flexible, though the narration quality varies.
+Vintage sidecar tours are a more stylish alternative.
+Companies like Sidecar Touring use restored vintage motorcycles with sidecars — pricier at €80–120 for 2 hours, but memorable.
+GoCar offers GPS-guided self-drive tours in small yellow vehicles: flexible and fun, though narration quality varies.

 Boat Tours and Sailing Experiences

-Sunset sailing cruises are the most popular river experience and one of Lisbon’s most romantic activities.
-Small sailing boats (typically 10–14 passengers) depart from the Doca de Santo Amaro marina in Alcântara and sail for 2 hours along the waterfront, past the 25 de Abril Bridge, the Cristo Rei statue, and the Belém monuments.
-Most include a glass of wine or beer and snacks.
-Prices range from €30–45 per person.
-The best operators include Lisbon by Boat and Palmayachts.
-Book the departure time closest to sunset (check sunset time for your dates) for the most atmospheric experience.
+Sunset sailing cruises are the most popular river experience and the one worth booking early.
+Small sailing boats (typically 10–14 passengers) depart from the Doca de Santo Amaro marina in Alcântara, sail 2 hours past the 25 de Abril Bridge, the Cristo Rei statue, and the Belém monuments, and include a glass of wine or beer and snacks.
+Prices run €30–45 per person.
+Best operators: Lisbon by Boat and Palmayachts.
+Book the departure timed to actual sunset — look up the date, then book the slot starting 60–90 minutes before.

 Food Tours and Cooking Classes